 These items can be dropped off at 466 Colborne St, Brantford (519) 756-3787

 - Adopt-a-Family: This program is to help those in our household of faith who may be struggling this Christmas.
 If you are aware of anyone in our Church who would benefit from a Christmas meal hamper you can confidentially submit their name by clicking here.
 Once a name has been submitted a member of the Compassion Team will contact them and match them with a small group who will supply a Christmas Hamper for the family.

 - Christmas Benevolence: This program is run annually through our Small Groups and is our opportunity to come alongside families by prayerfully identifying those in our church body who are in financial need.
-Like the church of Acts it is our joy to walk out the one-anothers in this tangible way.
+IF YOU ARE AWARE of any families within your SG, or in our church body, who are in financial need please share their name via an email to email@example.com prior to December 15th.
+Like the church of Acts it is our joy to walk out the one-another’s in this tangible way.

 - Operation Christmas Child: Our church family has been filling shoeboxes in the name of Jesus to kids globally.
-This year may have looked a bit different than others with online options available for those who attend virtually but as in years past we trust God is glorified by our offering!
-This campaign is just wrapping up with boxes being returned this Sunday, November 22.
+We trust God is glorified by our offering!
+This campaign is just wrapping up with boxes being returned this Sunday, November 21.
 COMPLETED!